 So, circling back to our example, the SMART goal will look like this: “I expect a 20% increase in customers, 50% website traffic growth, and 15% conversion growth by the end of the quarter, resulting in $100,000 revenue.”

-Right monetization
+Right monetization strategy

 Freemiums and free trials are specific SaaS business customer acquisition models that help you show the benefits of your product to your target audience.
 But before you decide whether to choose freemium or trial, let’s have a closer look at both.

-Freemium allows your customers to receive part of your product functions free of charge, while a free trial gives full access to all of the functions for a limited time period.
+Freemium allows your first customers to receive part of your product functions free of charge, while a free trial gives full access to all of the functions for a limited time period.
 Depending on your product specifics and the go-to-market strategy you choose, you can mix these two models.

 Picking the right pricing strategies is a hard part of SaaS product launch strategy, but changing set pricing is even more daunting for emerging SaaS founders.
-Experiments with pricing seem like a huge risk in case it doesn’t work out.
+Experiments with multiple pricing models seem like a huge risk in case it doesn’t work out.
 For instance, it first seemed crazy that a company with huge revenue such as Adobe decided to shift to subscription at some point.
 But, it worked out well for them.

 So, how do companies dare to risk and change pricing?
 The secret lies in testing.